In this article we explore some of the latest developments for ransomware protection and protection from advanced threats.

 In addition, a cybersecurity services company can take some of the routine manual work off the shoulders of staff.
 For example, keeping up to date with threat intelligence and the latest developments in cybersecurity can rapidly become a near-full time job, but an outside contractor can do this work, and summarise and digest the relevant information before passing it on.
 A security operation centre manned 24/7 is probably beyond the capacity of many companies and organisations, but an external specialist company is able to provide such a facility.

-We can help provide protection against ransomware attacks, and supply a number of endpoint security solutions, including Extended Detection & Response platforms.
+We can help provide protection against ransomware attacks, and supply a number of security solutions, including Extended Detection & Response platforms.
+We also provide security infrastructure audits and design, and can help implement cyber incident response plans.
 For more information, email: info at first-response.co.uk

 If you have a cybersecurity incident, believe you are under attack or have been compromised, then call us immediately for assistance on 020 7193 4905 or email us as incident [at] first-response.co.uk